Thanks so much for visiting me here at Tenth Acre Farm!

 Around age 30, I became interested in how my food choices affected my own health and that of the planet.
 At first I was focused on being a responsible consumer and learning how to use locally-produced fruits and vegetables in the kitchen and preserve the excess.

 Eventually I began to dabble in producing some of my own food in my small yard using permaculture and edible landscaping techniques.
-You can read more of the story of how I started this crazy homesteading adventure on my About page.
+You can read more of how I started this crazy homesteading adventure on my About page.

 This website was borne out of my desire to share my adventures in developing a suburban micro-farm in the hopes that it could help others on a similar journey.